 Follow these steps to enrol with your identity documents.

 - Find 3 of the common documents we use to confirm your identity.
 This could be your birth certificate, driver’s licence and phone bill.

 - Print and fill in the Medicare enrolment form.
-You can do this at your local service centre if you need help or can’t print at home.
+If you need help or can’t print at home you can do this at your local service centre.

-You also need to confirm who you are when you change your name, date of birth or gender.
+You can also take your documents and form to your agent, access point or service centre.
+You need to confirm who you are when you change your name, date of birth or gender.
 Read how to update your details with us.

 If you don’t have identity documents